 Weeks had objected strongly to admission of anything related to Barnet, but the court ruled some of it admissible.
 Testimony was given about the relationship between Blanche, Barnet and Molineux, but the judge later admonished the jury to disregard it.
 It went to motive, which was not an element of the crime the state needed to establish, and could be considered prejudicial.

 The jury convicted Molineux of Kate’s murder.
 Jurors said the only thing they considered was the handwriting evidence.
+He was sentenced to death and immediately appealed the verdict.

 “That was a verdict no outsider could have accurately foretold,” the Times retrospective said.
 “It literally stunned a large share of the public.”